devesh-98/solutionshub-social-media-background-check/README.md

       <img src="images/final.png" width =100% heigth=100%>
     </div>

-11. Similarly you can check the background of as many public Instagram accounts as you want in real-time.
+11. Similarly you can check the background of as many public Instagram accounts as you want in real-time by just changing the username in producer python code.